Collaboratively Self-supervised Video Representation Learning for Action Recognition: Experiments

-\textbf{Correlation between pretext and downstream tasks.} We conduct experiments to explore the correlation between the pretext tasks and the downstream task by measuring their performance during different pretraining epochs.
+\textbf{Effectiveness of Video Generating Branch.} The collaborative video generating branch contains two components: the integration layer and the video generating networks.
+Following previous practice, we evaluate the effectiveness of these components by finetuning the feature on action recognition tasks on UCF101 and HMDB51.
+By default, the integrated feature $f_i$ is generated by fusing the static context feature $f_s$ and dynamic motion feature $f_d$ with AdaIN.
+As seen in Table. \ref{table:parts_ablation}, when employing $f_i$ for the downstream task finetuning, the improvement on accuracy further illustrates the complementarity of static context and dynamic motion features for action recognition.
+To further emphasize the effectiveness of AdaIN, we directly concatenate \( f_d \) and \( f_s \), followed by convolution to generate the concat feature $f_i$(Concat).
+It can be observed that the concat feature offers slight improvements over those produced by previous branches in downstream tasks and performs much worse than the feature generated by AdaIN.
+Finally, we use the full CSVR framework to further improve the integrated feature $f_i$ by jointly optimizing three branches.
+The accuracy on UCF101 and HMDB51 is significantly improved to 90.3\% and 56.5\%, respectively, which shows the effectiveness of collaboratively learning static context and dynamic motion features for action recognition. \textbf{Correlation between pretext and downstream tasks.} We conduct experiments to explore the correlation between the pretext tasks and the downstream task by measuring their performance during different pretraining epochs.
 The performance measurements include the top-1 accuracy of context matching, mean squared error (MSE) of pose prediction, inception score (IS) of generated videos and top-1 accuracy of downstream action recognition.
 The results in Table \ref{table:prgress_ablation} show a consistent improvement in action recognition accuracy as the performance of the pretext tasks increases, which indicates the strong correlations between various pretext and downstream tasks.

 \textbf{Selection of Dynamic Motion Feature.} In order to locate the hidden layer which enriches the most dynamic information, we pretrain the pose generator $G_p$ on poses from UCF101 dataset and use features from different layers of encoder in $G_p$ as dynamic motion features $f_d$.
-We report the results of different $f_d$s finetuned on action recognition task.
+We report the results of different $f_d$ finetuned on action recognition task.
 As shown in Table \ref{reb:Gp_layers}, $f_d$ from the last layer achieves the best performance.

 \textbf{Selection of Contrastive Loss.} As shown in the lower half of Figure \ref{fig:pipline}, we employ a contrastive loss between video feature and I-frame feature.
 The widely used InfoNCE loss \cite{infonce2018} compares the feature with limited positive samples and multiple negative samples, which can be formalized as: